External Research Data Requests

 Research Data Request Process

-The Florida Department of Education has a web-based process for researchers to submit unit-record data requests.
-Beginning March 1, 2015, all research requests are submitted through this research request process.
-The research request process is described below.
+The Florida Department of Education has an established process for researchers to submit unit-record data requests.
+Beginning March 1, 2021, all research requests will be submitted through this research request process described below.

 Information for Researchers New to the Research Data Request Processing System

-In order to determine if a particular research project supports the research agenda, the department maintains an online research request application that researchers must use to submit a request for unit-record data from the department.
-This process is designed to increase the efficiency of the request process for researchers and the decision-making and fulfillment processes for department staff.
+The department maintains a research request application that researchers must use to submit requests for unit-record data from the department.
+This application is designed to increase the efficiency of the request process for researchers and the decision-making and fulfillment processes for department staff.

 The Research Proposal Process

-Researchers who wish to gain access to department data must submit a research request application using the Research Request Data Processing System.
-(Steps for submission are covered in the “New User – Getting Started” section below.)
+Researchers who wish to gain access to department data must submit a research request application to the Bureau of PK-20 Education Reporting and Accessibility (PERA).
 Once a research request application is submitted, the department will review it and, if the application does not require additional clarification, seek a program sponsor at the department for support of the research project.
 The sponsor will be an information resource during departmental review of the research request.
-If a sponsor is identified, the application will be forwarded to a methodology committee for review.
-If the methodology committee recommends that the request move forward, the researcher will be notified of the approval and the request will be forwarded to a data reporting unit to pull the data and post the files for secure access by the researcher.
+If a sponsor is identified, the application will be forwarded to the methodology committee for review.
+If the methodology committee recommends that the request move forward, the researcher will be notified of the approval and the request will be forwarded to the data reporting unit to pull the data and post the files for secure access by the researcher.

 The department will use several criteria to determine whether to approve a request, including, but not limited to, the following: